maulanaahmadarif/archive-your-ig/README.md

 # IG Archive

-IG Archive is a package that has ability to download all your post images, videos and also slides images post in no time!
+IG Archive is a package that has ability to download all your post images, videos and even slides images post!

 This pakcage is using web scraping, **NOT USING IG API**